Tinkerforge/doc/en/source/Hardware/Bricklets/Air_Quality.rst

 Typical applications for this Bricklet are the monitoring of air quality, environmental statistics, home automation and similar.

-The Air Quality Bricklet has a 7 pole Bricklet connector and is connected to a Brick with a ``7p-10p`` Bricklet cable.

 .. raw:: html

 	<video class="align-center" max-width="100%" width="100%" height="auto" controls autoplay loop>